Primigenus/meteor-meetups-guide/guide.md

 *   **Good venue&nbsp;**

     *   Right size&nbsp; - cosy and full is better than huge and empty
     *   Good acoustics - can people hear the speaker, can people talk without distracting others?)
-    *   _feng shui _(You&rsquo;re gonna struggle to have a good event in a bad space, and )
+    *   _feng shui_ (You&rsquo;re gonna struggle to have a good event in a bad space)

 *   **<s>&nbsp;Good&nbsp;</s> people**

     *   The more the merrier.
 Good ones if you can but you can&rsquo;t be picky ;-) You can have a great meetup with a handful of friends, but it&rsquo;s really nice to watch a meetup grow.
     *   Have an interesting subject (Mobile, Testing, Security, Performance are good ones)
     *   Promote it.